Threshu/MaPaConsulting/portfolioDetails.md

 Experienced Managing Director/COO/CTO/Interim Manager/Certified AI Manager
 and Consultant with 30 years of international experience.
 About me:
-MAPA Consulting specializes in operational excellence through restructuring, process optimization, leadership strategies, and AI.
+MaPa Consulting specializes in operational excellence through restructuring, process optimization, leadership strategies, and AI.
 With extensive experience in managing and transforming manufacturing companies, I offer customized solutions that deliver sustainable results.